 From the team at Great Turtle Kayak Tours

 We sincerely hope that everyone is staying healthy and happy in these challenging times.
 We thank you deeply for your interest in our tours and for supporting small, local businesses as we all find ways to make it through and enjoy another beautiful summer on Mackinac Island.

 The GTKT team is well and keeping a cautiously optimistic outlook.
-We've slowly started doing small tours booked in advance, and we're looking forward to making the very best of another summer on the water with you, whenever that happens.
+We've slowly started doing small tours booked in advance, and we're looking forward to making the very best of another summer on the water with you.

-We've made, and are making, detailed changes to our policies, and we will use this page to announce and catalog our changes in response to the pandemic.
+We've made detailed changes to our policies, and we will use this page to announce and catalog any future changes.
 We intend it to be a resource that reflects our commitment to the health and safety of our customers and team as our top priority.
-We plan to open when it is deemed safe by local and state communities and officials, and run the season fully staffed and in full compliance with local and state safety restrictions.
+We plan to run the season fully staffed and in full compliance with local and state safety restrictions.

 We opened for the season on June 5th, and have taken a few small tours.
 We are continuing to start into the season slowly, so as to work our new policies in consistently.
-Our decision to start tour operations will align with advice from qualified health officials, state and local authorities.
-We will work to make this in conjunction with the unanimous consensus of the Mackinac Island community.
+Our decision to start tour operations has been aligned with advice from qualified health officials, state and local authorities.
+We have worked hard to make this in conjunction with the unanimous consensus of the Mackinac Island community.
 Although we are making all of the necessary preparations to operate whenever safely possible for the 2020 season, too much is uncertain at this moment to project a reliable opening date.

 Updates to Policies & Procedures